CT Maxillofacial

 According to most people, the challenging part of a CT exam is from time to time the need to lie perfectly still for a longer period.
 However, the technologist will keep you informed as to when to be still and when you can relax and move around.

 The time required will depend upon the type of scan.
-If oral contrast is required, about 45 to 60 minutes is needed for the contrast to move through your digestive tract.
 Actual scan times vary from a few seconds to several minutes.
+In some cases, additional scanning is required as scans are tailored to suit individual diagnostic needs.